- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 You can select "Aha" from the drop-down menu 1 after the connection is established.

 Note: When using the Aha feature, the transfer of mobile data required for the operation of the smartphone may result in additional costs not provided for by your subscription plan.
-High-quality reception of programs through the Aha application depends on the signal strength of the cellular network.
-As a minimum requirement, a 4G network is recommended.
+The quality of reception of programs through the Aha application depends on the signal strength of the cellular network.
+4G network is recommended as a minimum requirement.

 Access to Aha Favorites